BioMeDS/mudRapp-seq/README.md

 Masks produced this way were manually corrected using label editing tools in `napari`.
 Manual correction involved extending cells, shrinking cells, moving cell borders and adding new cells (new cells were assigned IDs of 2000 and higher).
+The focus of the manual correction was mainly on infected cells, if no visibly infected cells were made out during inspection the FOV was saved via napari as a tiffile.

 The script used for manual correction can be started for a specific replication, MOI, hpi, and fov like this: